mohammedmsk/GMIP/README.md

 ### GMIP-PLSR Pipeline
 - Focused on handling feature multicollinearity using PLSR.
-- Uses PoPS features and scRNA-seq features for gene prioritization.
+- Uses PoPS features mainly for gene prioritization but other can also be used.
 - Validated using LOCO cross-validation and Benchmarker metrics.

 ### GMIP Framework
-- Explored alternative SNP2Gene mapping methods (MAGMA, VEGAS2).
-- Benchmarked multiple ML models and cross-validation strategies (noCV, k-Fold, LOCO).
+- Benchmarked multiple combinations of features, (PoPS-features, NAGA-features), ML models (NAGA, PoPS) and cross-validation strategies (noCV, k-Fold, LOCO).
 - Used to derive key insights leading to GMIP-PLSR optimization.

 ---